Detecting Structural Shifts in Multivariate Hawkes Processes with Fr\'echet Statistics: Fréchet Statistics Based Change Point Detection

 To measure the dissimilarity between two snapshots in a dynamic causal network, we define a metric space \cite{luo2023frechet} based on the Log-Euclidean metric of the nearest symmetric positive definite (SPD) matrices of their corresponding signed Laplacian matrices.
 The introduced metric enables us to compare the structures of different snapshots of the dynamic causal network.
 Moreover, it admits a closed-form Fréchet mean, which enables efficient computation.

 The signed Laplacian matrix $\Bar{L}^{(t)}$ is known to be positive semi-definite \cite{kunegis2010spectral}, which can cause problems when using SPD metrics like the Log-Euclidean metric.
-To address this issue, we adopt the algorithm proposed by Cheng and Higham \cite{cheng1998modified} to find the nearest symmetric positive definite (SPD) matrix to $\Bar{L}^{(t)}$ in the Frobenius norm.
+We address this issue by finding the nearest SPD matrix to $\Bar{L}^{(t)}$ in the Frobenius norm \cite{higham2002computing}.
 The resulting SPD matrix, denoted by $\tilde{L}^{(t)}$, is used instead of $\Bar{L}^{(t)}$ to define the metric space.